finasilvasantiste/esg_company_search/README.md

 - [App Setup](#app-setup)

 # TL;DR
-The app is a POC: it uses a LLM (openai api) to answer given questions to a given text.
+Proof-of-concept: this app uses a LLM (openai api) to answer given questions to a given text.
+The input are pdf files with company annual sustainability reports and the output are answers to a handful of ESG metrics.
 Currently, the questions to ask and the text to use as context are hardcoded.
-The input are pdf files with company anual sustainability reports and the output are answers to a handful of ESG metrics.
 At this stage, I'd connect with stakeholders to understand if this meets their needs, which improvements to make and functionality to add.